boogalooper/Auto-find-action/readme.md

 Use the created action to call the script and search for other actions according to the given parameters.
 If necessary, you can adjust the parameters by double-clicking on the command to call the script.

+### Compability:
+Tested on Photoshop CC2014 and newer

 ### Video example:

 [![](https://img.youtube.com/vi/3nb6p91QpNw/0.jpg)](https://youtu.be/3nb6p91QpNw)